Love & Anarchy (TV series)

 Love & Anarchy (Kärlek och anarki) is a Swedish romantic comedy television series.
 It is Netflix's second Swedish-language series, following Quicksand.
 It was produced by the same company, FLX.
 The series was created by Lisa Langseth, who also served as the head writer, together with Alex Haridi.
 The story follows a professional married woman with children who finds herself playing a daring game with a young male employee.

 The first season premiered on 4 November 2020, the second on 16 June 2022.

 Premise

 Sofie is an ambitious consultant and married mother of two children living in Stockholm.
 When Sofie receives the order to restructure an old and well-established publishing house, Lund & Lagerstedt, her orderly life begins to fall apart at the seams.
-It begins when she meets the young IT expert Max, and begins an unexpected and daring flirtation with him.
-In the process, they develop a flirtatious little game whereby they both take turns challenging each other to do things that contradict established social norms.
+It begins when she meets the young IT expert Max, for whom she has unexpected and daring flirtation.
+In the process, they develop a game whereby they both take turns challenging each other to do things that contradict established social norms.

 Their harmless games soon turn into bitter seriousness as the challenges, and the resulting consequences, become bigger and more uncontrollable.